bruning/weather-report/README.md

 ## Contributing

-At this stage, I don't get the sense that submitting any pull requests would be very useful.
+At this stage, we don't get the sense that submitting any pull requests would be useful.

 ## License

-This repository currently has no licenses associated with it.
+No licenses are currently associated with this repository.

 ## Acknowledgments